teched25xp264/teched2025-XP264/exercises/ex1/README.md

 </table>

-### Here goes the table with the links to all regional resources that you may need...
+  * Here goes the table with the links to all btp and k8s resources...

   | Region | Kubeconfig (download) | Console (dashboard) | Admin Worklow | Student Workflow | Data Collection Workflow
  | :--------- | :---------:  | --------- | :--------- | :------- | -----------